The Second World War (book series): Writing

-When Churchill assumed office in 1940, he intended to write a history of the war then beginning.
+When Churchill became Prime Minister in 1940, he intended to write a history of the war which had been underway for nine months.
 He said several times: "I will leave judgements on this matter to history—but I will be one of the historians."
 To circumvent the rules against the use of official documents, he took the precaution throughout the war of having a weekly summary of correspondence, minutes, memoranda and other documents printed in galleys and headed "Prime Minister's personal minutes".
 These were then stored at his home and Churchill wrote or dictated letters and memoranda with the intention of placing his views on the record, for later use as a historian.
 The arrangements became a source of controversy when The Second World War began appearing in 1948.
-Churchill was a politician, not an academic historian and was Leader of the Opposition, intending to return to office, so Churchill's access to Cabinet, military and diplomatic records denied to other historians was questioned.
+Churchill was a politician, not an academic historian, and was Leader of the Opposition, intending to return to office; so his access to Cabinet, military and diplomatic records denied to other historians was questioned.

 It was not known at the time that Churchill had done a deal with Clement Attlee and the Labour government which came to office in 1945.
-Attlee agreed to allow Churchill's research assistants access to all documents, provided that no official secrets were revealed, the documents were not used for party political purposes and the typescript was vetted by the Cabinet Secretary, Sir Norman Brook.
-Brook took a close interest in the books and rewrote some sections to ensure that British interests were not harmed or the government embarrassed.
+Attlee agreed to allow Churchill's research assistants access to all documents, provided that no official secrets were revealed and the documents were not used for party political purposes.
 Churchill's privileged access to documents and his knowledge gave him an advantage over other historians of the Second World War for many years.
-The books had enormous sales in both Britain and the United States and made Churchill a rich man for the first time.
 The gathered documents were placed in chronologies by his advisers, and this store of material was further supplemented by dictated recollections of key episodes, together with queries about chronology, location and personalities for his team to resolve.
+Churchill finally obtained Cabinet approval to quote from official documents after negotiations with the Cabinet Secretary Edward Bridges.
 Churchill also wrote to many fellow actors requesting documents and comments.
-Once all was collected and collated, Churchill began writing in earnest, dictating almost all of the work, with the notable exception of several long passages in Volume I.